Aquatic Invasive Species

 What can I do to help?

-When boating on Lake Whatcom remember to: Stop Aquatic Hitchhikers!
-Clean, drain, and dry before launching and before leaving.
+When boating on Lake Whatcom remember to get your boat inspected and permitted prior to launching and clean, drain, and dry before launching and before leaving.

 - Clean - Remove all aquatic plants, animals, and mud and thoroughly wash everything